-- 7.1 The management plan and supporting documents shall provide: - a) Management objectives. - b) Description of the forest resources to be managed, environmental limitations, land use and ownership status, socio-economic conditions, and a profile of adjacent lands. - c) Description of silvicultural and/or other management system, based on the ecology of the forest in question and information gathered through resource inventories. - d) Rationale for rate of annual harvest and species selection. - e) Provisions for monitoring of forest growth and dynamics. - f) Environmental safeguards based on environmental assessments. - g) Plans for the identification and protection of rare, threatened and endangered species. - h) Maps describing the forest resource base including protected areas, planned management activities and land ownership. - i) Description and justification of harvesting techniques and equipment to be used. - 7.1.1 FME Management plan, or appendices or reference documents, shall include presentation of the following components: - a) Management objectives; - b) Description of the forest resources to be managed, environmental limitations, land use and ownership status, socioeconomic conditions, and a profile of adjacent lands; - c) Description of silvicultural and/or other management system, based on the ecology of the forest in question and information gathered through resource inventories; - d) Description and justification for use of different harvesting techniques and equipment; - e) Description and justification of forest management prescriptions and their silvicultural and ecological rationale i.e. based on site specific forest data or published analysis of local forest ecology or silviculture: - f) Rate of harvest of forest products (timber or non-timber, as applicable) and species selection including justification; - g) Measures for identifying and protecting rare, threatened and endangered species and/or their habitat; - h) Map(s) describing the forest resource including forest types, watercourses and drains, compartments/blocks, roads, log landings and processing sites, protected areas, unique biological or
+- 7.1 The management plan and supporting documents shall provide: - a) Management objectives. - b) Description of the forest resources to be managed, environmental limitations, land use and ownership status, socio economic conditions, and a profile of adjacent lands. - c) Description of silvicultural and/or other management system, based on the ecology of the forest in question and information gathered through resource inventories. - d) Rationale for rate of annual harvest and species selection. - e) Provisions for monitoring of forest growth and dynamics. - f) Environmental safeguards based on environmental assessments. - g) Plans for the identification and protection of rare, threatened and endangered species. - h) Maps describing the forest resource base including protected areas, planned management activities and land ownership. - i) Description and justification of harvesting techniques and equipment to be used. - 7.1.1 FME Management plan, or appendices or reference documents, shall include presentation of the following components: - a) Management objectives and duration of plan; - b) Description of the forest resources (area, forest type, density and condition) to be managed, environmental and biophysical (e.g. total rainfall, seasonality and distribution, erosion status) limitations, land use and ownership status, socioeconomic conditions including forest use by local people, and a profile of adjacent lands;